 These living materials are fed, brewed and grown.
 This is a very different ethos and culture for making sculpture.
-Often the traditional materials for making sculpture are purchased and expensive.
-Conversely fungi are easy to grow, cost effective, light-weight and durable.
-The also bio-degrade at the end of life without harmful implications; in fact they can naturally decompose and nourish the soil.
+Often conventional materials for making sculpture are expensive.
+Conversely probiotics and fungi are easy to grow, cost effective, light-weight and durable.
+They bio-degrade at the end of life without toxic implications; in fact they can decompose and nourish the soil.

-Historically and until recent years the Scoby cultures and the mycelium would be regarded as the bi or waste products of brewing Kombucha and growing mushrooms.
+Historically and until recently both the Scoby microbial cellulose and mycelium were regarded as waste products of brewing Kombucha and growing mushrooms.

-Fox has questioned the use of traditional materials to make sculpture for some time.
-This is for several reasons, including the availability and the richness of waste-treasure from many varied production processes.
-In addition, this concern has developed alongside our throw-away culture and a desire to use and re-cycle materials and found objects as much possible.
+Fox is exploring sustainability and the role of conventional materials within sculpture.
+This is for several reasons – including the available richness of waste-treasure from many production processes.
+In addition, this consideration has developed alongside our easy throw-away culture and a desire to use re-cycled, salvaged materials and found objects as much possible.

-Also, the disposable of the materials used to make sculpture is a concern.
-For example, currently plaster disposal remains tricky and there are few plaster re-cycling centres in the UK.
-Plaster waste must be kept clean and not mixed with other materials for it to be genuinely re-cycled into new material.
-Disposing waste plaster into landfill is also problematic and can produce toxic fumes if mixed with certain materials.
+Also, the disposable of the conventional materials can be an issue.
+For example, currently plaster disposal is complex with few plaster re-cycling centres in the UK.
+Plaster waste must be isloated and not mixed with other materials for it to be cleanly re-cycled into new material.
+Also, disposing waste plaster into landfill is problematic and can produce toxic fumes if mixed with certain materials.

 An institute in Manhattan, New York are making furniture and various domestic fittings with mycelium; and many building materials made from mycelium are set to replace traditional ones.
 A company called ‘Ecovative’ in upstate New York are growing building materials out of mycelium.
 Mycelium architecture building with ancient fungi is on the rise and an exciting way forward.

 The Design Department at Central St Martins School, London are researching applications for the fashion industry; including vegan leather and how to make Scoby clothing water-proof and durable.